Hardware Honeypot: Setting Sequential Reverse Engineering on a Wrong Track: Background Analysis

-To identify similar features which can be exploited to artificially modify the attractiveness of \acp{FSM}, we first introduce preliminaries and then systematically summarize and compare the \ac{FSM} extraction algorithms, in particular the \ac{SFF} identification methods.
+To identify similar features that can be exploited to artificially modify the attractiveness of \acp{FSM}, we introduce preliminaries and summarize and compare \ac{FSM} extraction algorithms, in particular \ac{SFF} identification methods.